gep13/gep13/input/blog/setup-appveyor-to-deploy-octopress-site-to-github-pages.md

 ---
 Title: Setup AppVeyor to deploy Octopress site to GitHub Pages
 Published: 5/9/2014
 Tags:
-  - Octopress
+  - octopress
-  - AppVeyor
+  - appveyor
-  - Github Pages
+  - github pages
 ---

 ## History of this blog